ubccpsc/classy/docs/developer/customization.md

 # Customization of Classy

+Application customization is NOT necessary unless custom views and endpoints need to be created to support your unique class operations.
+Classy supports default views that do not require any customization work.

 Classy consists of two TypeScript applications: AutoTest and Portal.
 ONLY Portal is customizable at this time.

 Portal consists of a frontend and backend application.